Maine Greenland Kayak Festival

 The Maine Greenland Kayak Festival aims to help Greenland paddlers develop the knowledge, skills and experience for exploring the ocean environment.
-We have invited coaches and mentors who have extensive experience with beginning to advanced rolling, ocean expeditions, and rough water paddling, all using a Greenland paddle.
+We have invited Coaches and Registered Maine Sea Kayak Guides who have extensive experience with beginning to advanced rolling, ocean expeditions, and rough water paddling, all using a Greenland paddle.
 Together, we aim to help you broaden your horizons, taking the Greenland style of kayaking out into the sea and along Maine’s unique coastal environment.

 The following classes will be offered during three sessions: Saturday morning, Saturday afternoon, and Sunday morning.
 You will sign up for the sessions of your choice each evening for the following day.
 As always in ocean environments, the classes may be modified depending on forecasted and actual weather and sea conditions.

 Rolling - Beginner and Advancing Rolling Techniques in Protected Waters.
 Led by accomplished and renowned Greenland rollers, this class will train beginning and advanced paddlers in a variety of Greenland rolls.
-Paddlers will be divided into small, mentor-led groups so you can work on the roll (or rolls) you want to learn and perfect.
 These classes will be in protected waters, allowing you to work on perfecting techniques in a low-stress environment.